All horses, ponies, donkeys and related animals (including zoo species like zebras) must have a horse passport.

 The passport is a small booklet that identifies your animal by its height and species.

 It also states whether your animal can be used for food at the end of its life.
-You can declare that your animal isn’t intended for human consumption yourself by filling in the appropriate section of the passport.
+You can declare that your animal isn’t intended for human consumption by filling in the appropriate section of the passport.
 This can’t be changed later.

 If you don’t make the declaration in the passport, it’s assumed the animal is intended for human consumption at the end of its life.